Skip to main content

 key: is_cpu_compute

-GPU Nodes have the is_gpu=true:PreferNoSchedule taint to prevent Pods that request CPU-only resources from scheduling onto GPU Nodes, unless the Pods are required.
+The GPU taint (is_gpu=true:PreferNoSchedule) prevents CPU-only Pods from scheduling on GPU Nodes unless necessary.
 A CPU-only Pod can still schedule on a GPU Node if no CPU Nodes are available.

 GPU taint